Presidency of Rodrigo Duterte: First 100 days

 During his first 100 days in office, Duterte issued an executive order on freedom of information and sought to resume peace talks with communist insurgents.
 He also formulated a comprehensive tax-reform plan and led efforts to pass the Bangsamoro Basic Law.
 Additionally, he sought to streamline government transactions and launched the nationwide 9–1–1 rescue and 8888 complaint hotlines.
 He also established a one-stop service center for overseas Filipino workers and increased the combat and incentive pay of soldiers and police personnel.
 Internationally, he took actions to limit the number of visiting US troops in the country and had contact with China and Russia to improve diplomatic relations.

 Duterte launched a campaign against illegal drugs resulting in the arrest of 22,000 suspects, surrender of 731,000 people, and deaths of 3,300, half killed by unknown assailants.
-He criticized international critics, including US President Barack Obama, the US government, the United Nations, and the European Union, who condemned his tactics.
+He criticized the Catholic Church and the international critics, including US President Barack Obama, the US government, the United Nations, and the European Union, who condemned his tactics.

 After the September 2 bombing in Davao City killed 14 people, Duterte issued Proclamation No. 55, officially declaring a "state of national emergency on account of lawless violence in Mindanao".